Nancy Guthrie disappearance: FBI Director Kash Patel releases images, video of 'armed individual' - The Pulse of NH

 Savannah Guthrie posted the images to her Instagram account, with the message, "We believe she is still alive.
 Bring her home."

 Nancy Guthrie was taken from her home in Tucson, Arizona, on Sunday, Feb.
 1, according to authorities.
-A Monday ransom deadline by persons claiming to be Guthrie's abductors passed as the search for her continues.
+A Monday, Feb.
+9, ransom deadline by persons claiming to be Nancy Guthrie's abductors passed as the search for her continues.

+Patel said the FBI and the Pima County Sheriff’s Department worked with “private sector partners” in recent days to recover the video footage, which Patel said had been “lost, corrupted, or inaccessible due to a variety of factors, including the removal of recording devices.”

+“The video was recovered from residual data located in the backend systems,” Patel said.
+“Working with four partners – as of this morning, law enforcement has uncovered these previously inaccessible new images showing an armed individual appearing to have tampered with the camera at Nancy Guthrie’s front door the morning of her disappearance.”

 Copyright © 2026, ABC Audio.
 All rights reserved.